pglen/pyvserv/README.md

 #  PyvServer
 ## 	Python fully encrypted TCP/IP server

- &nbsp; &nbsp; PyvServ is a fully fledged encrypting TCP/IP server written in Python.
+ &nbsp; &nbsp; PyvServ is an encrypting TCP/IP server written in Python.
 The encryption algorithm is AES.
-The server can be fully administered from the protocol side.
+(Advanced Encryption Standard) The server can be fully administered from the protocol side.
+The key exchange uses ECC.
+(Elliptic curve)

+## How to use, what it is for:

+    Public Voting System Blockchain server.
+    Charity administration, trust maintenance.
+(Zakat)
+    Internal currency / resource maintenance.

+#### Public Voting System Blockchain server.

+  The system maintains an encrypted chain of vote events.
+Every entry has the Voter ID, an Electronic ID, and the vote action (register / cast / un-cast / withdraw)

+  The voter ID is a number allocated by authorities, the Electronic ID is a number allocated on initial login / registration by the system.
+The Voter Block Chain and Electronic ID and vote is visible by the public, so every voter can verify his / her participation.
+The voter ID is visible by the electorate only.

+  The blockchain may be replicated to independent hosts, so falsifying it would require breaching multiple services.

+ The blockchain visibility allows that every voter can verify their participation.
+This also allows all parties to verify the chain, and create independent counts.

+ The chain can  be verified for legitimate and singular registration.
+This system crates accountability from both the voter sides and the electorate (authority's) side.

+#### Charity administration, trust maintenance.
+(Zakat)

+ The blockchain will allow the donation's public visibility and usage.

+#### Internal resource / currency maintenance

+ The blockchain will allow monitoring internal resource allocation / usage.

  &nbsp; &nbsp; PyvServ contains protocol level encryption, which can be switched on by instructing the server to use an encryption (session) key.